binomial-dimension/LosingMoney/README.md

 x' = \frac{x - \mu}{\delta}
 $$

+For features selection, we simply use the **Mutual Information metric**.
+The results are adjusted latterly by the loss in val set in LSTM model, which is introduced in following.

 ## LSTM for prediction

  In `model` folder we provided prediction solution with LTSM model.